serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 specialization in Computer Science, and a PhD in Computer Science with a focus on compilation and heterogeneous computing.

+Pierre Augier holds a Master degree in Physics from ENS Lyon and a PhD in stratified turbulence carried out at LadHyX (Ecole Polytechnique).

 Professional curriculum
 ***********************